Getting hitched is a scary thing.

 Jefferson was a member of the bronze-medal winning United States basketball team for the 2004 Summer Olympics in Athens.

 Jefferson has become something of an afternoon buddy for me.
-The former NBA player is a regular on ESPN’s The Jump.
-He’s one of many former players such as Paul Pierce and Kendrick Perkins who offers insight.
+The basketball analyst is a regular on ESPN’s NBA Today.
+He and Kendrick Perkins are among the most consistent former players who share their insight.

 On the airwaves, Jefferson co-hosts the Road Trippin’ podcast with Channing Frye and Allie Cliffton.